alvinnguyen-chipmunk/cs-study-autotool/README.md

-# cs-study-autotool
+# cs-autotool-study
-Simple repository for Autotool study
+A simple Autotool project for study.